-- Music Keyboarding I
+- Piano I

-- Music Keyboarding II
+- Piano II

-- Music Technology I
+- Studio Production in Music I

-- Music Technology II
+- Studio Production in Music II

 Students may use a 5-unit sequence in music to replace the 3 required units of foreign language for the Regents with Advanced Designation Diploma.

 The 5-unit sequence in music can only be fulfilled with Music Theory.
 The typical five unit sequence is four credits of a performing group (Band/Chorus) and one credit of Music Theory.